aleksandarperendic/aleksandarperendic/README.md

 - 🌱 I’m currently learning **Software Testing**, **Networking and Cloud Computing**, **Operating Systems** and **Physics and Chemistry**
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aleksandarperendic/ "LinkedIn - Aleksandar Perendic "), [Email](mailto:sasaperendic@live.com?subject=[GitHub]%20Contact%20form), [Instagram](https://www.instagram.com/aleksanderp7 "Instagram - Aleksandar Perendic ")
 - ⚡ Fun fact: I work part-time as a nurse at Oslo municipality ⚕️
+- - 🔭 Future: I would like to enroll in a Master in Data Science at the University of Oslo
 -  🇬🇧 🇳🇴 🇩🇪 🇭🇷

 ### About my studies